chef/automate/components/docs-chef-io/content/automate/configuration.md

 #### Encrypt Cookies with Custom Secret Key in OC-ID Service

-Now, you can configure and integrate an existing private Supermarket with Chef Automate. `secret_key_base` is an attribute introduced as optional setting in OC-ID service of Automate which will be used to encrypt the cookies and other information.
-By default a unique `secret_key_base` gets generated internally for the OC-ID service running as part of Chef Automate.
+Now, you can configure and integrate an existing private Supermarket with Chef Automate. is an attribute introduced as optional setting in OC-ID service of Automate which will be used to encrypt the cookies and other information.
+By default, a unique `secret_key_base` gets generated internally for the OC-ID service running as part of Chef Automate.
 If you want to set it to something custom you can assign it a random string which will be used by OC-ID as the `secret_key_base`.
 Below is the syntax to set the configuration for the OC-ID service.

 ```toml
 [ocid.v1.sys.ocid]